 The outboard engines draw fuel from a single fuel tank.
-Both fuel fills, on the port and starboard gunwale, may be used to fill the tank.
+Use the fuel fill marked with a gasoline pump icon, located on the port gunwale, to fill the tank.

 All boats equipped with gasoline engines are required by the U.S. Coast Guard to have anti-siphon valves.
 The fuel delivery lines are equipped with anti-siphon valves where the lines attach to the fuel tank.
 These valves help prevent gasoline from siphoning out of the fuel tank should a line rupture.